sofiajenn1fer/personal_todolist/README.md

    ```

 ### 2. **Task Sorting**:
    Tasks are sorted first by overdue status, then by priority, and finally by due date.
-You can adjust the SQL query in the `index` route in `app.py` to customize sorting.
+To customize sorting, adjust the SQL query in the `index` route in `app.py`.

 ### 3. **Styling**:
    Bootstrap is used for styling.
-You can customize the appearance by modifying the Bootstrap classes or adding additional CSS rules.

-## Future Enhancements

-- **User Authentication**: Allow users to sign in and manage their own tasks.
-- **Email Notifications**: Send reminders for upcoming and overdue tasks.
-- **Tagging and Categorization**: Add support for task tags or categories to organize tasks more efficiently.

 ## License